-This little gift shop is not far from the Holiday Inn in Old San Jose, a hop skip and jump from the Municipal Square, a stone’s throw from the Gold and Jade Museos, several blocks from casinos.
+This little gift shop is not far from the Holiday Inn in Old San Jose, a hop skip and jump from the Municipal Square, a stone’s throw from the Gold and Jade Museo’s, several blocks from casinos.

 Browsing, I come across an authentic bow with arrows with hard wood points and bird feather quills for stability and distance.
-I find fine woven baskets from Panama, and woven masks.There are imitations of pre-Colombian pottery and carvings from the Tigua nut.
-There are bright colors, wood, stone, clay, fabric.
+Woven baskets from Panama and crazy masks peer down upon me as I shop the shop.There are imitations of pre-Colombian pottery on the higher shelves, safe from little hands, and carvings of birds and animals made from the Tigua nut.

 I buy the bow and arrows and make arrangements to have them shipped home, paid for with my credit card.
 It is rather amazing that someone in a foreign country would give credit to someone they just met and will most likely never meet again.
 Combining trust with money has always been a touchy job..